B-Audrey/orion/mdd/README.md

 Authentication is done by JWT, you can find the configuration in the SecurityConfig class.
 You can find JWt documentation here : https://jwt.io/introduction/ Users are linked to request to be accessible by the controllers.

-## Commit

-This project is versioned on github and using the conventional commit message format.
-You can find more information about it here : https://www.conventionalcommits.org/en/v1.0.0/